ghtorrent/ghtorrent.org/index.md

 * Linking and analysis: GHTorrent currently does not do any analysis and linking in the dataset, for example the linking of commits to issues.

+* Reporting bugs: Please use Github's [issue tracker here](https://github.com/gousiosg/ghtorrent.org/issues) to report any data consistency issues you have found.

 ### Why did you do it?

 We are doing research on [software repositories](http://www.msrconf.org/).